 - Tilicho lake- lake situated at the highest altitude in Nepal.
 At the height of 4919 meters from the sea level.

-The trek route passes through remote trans- Himalayan mountain area.
-It starts from Kagbeni and stretches to Tibetan south in the rain shadow area.
+The trek route passes through remote trans- Himalayan mountain areas.
+It starts from Kagbeni and stretches to the Tibetan south in the rain shadow area.

 The rugged caves with many openings preserve their past.
 History says they were the home of natives in the past.
 Before they settled down in the valley for cultivation.